deftio/xelp/dev/xelp-TODO.md

 	[ ] recent key history.  e.g. if (up_arrow) show last CLI command (only if no other key has been pressed.)
 	[ ] if (down_arrow) show empty line.
 	[ ] define function (which is just a script) ... functions take 2 forms scripted or C.  both should be able to call each other.
 		- C functions are defined at compile time.  can be called via string/fptr (already works) from script.
-C funcs can each other as per normal convention.
+C funcs can call each other as per normal convention.
 		- Script funcs can be defined at run time or compile time (as a string).
 At run time as
 			runtime: func <name> "string"    --> just stores a named string compile time: "func \"name contents \";  //? store an array of strings of funcs.